robwoodgate/nostrly/README.md

 **Note**: This plugin is pre-release and experimental.
 It is not recommended for production use.

+## Prerequisites

+- A WordPress environment (local or remote installation)
+- Node.js and npm (Node Package Manager) installed
+- Composer installed for managing WordPress dependencies
+- The PHP-GMP extension enabled on your WordPress server

 ## Installation

 To install and set up the plugin: